(Part 2 in a series)

 ————————————————————————————————————————————————————

-In the mountain valleys of western Montana and Greater Yellowstone, people are arriving in relative droves, leaving distant cities based on a perception that what these places offer is quaint, care-free and special.
-Carpenter says that, ever increasingly, many who hail from distant burgs are upwardly mobile and often politically conservative.
+In mountain valleys of western Montana and Greater Yellowstone, people are arriving in relative droves, leaving distant cities based on a perception that what these places offer is quaint, care-free and special.
+Professional land use planner Randy Carpenter has been tracking growth in Greater Yellowstone for decades.
+He says that, ever increasingly, many who hail from distant burgs are upwardly mobile and often politically conservative.
 They’ve reckoned that their homes in “the cities so bright” are not enough.
 And they’ve convinced themselves they need another or different home on the range where they can go, ostensibly to live closer to nature while escaping regulation.

-Wooed by blithe-sounding real estate ads proclaiming that humans and wildlife dwell together harmoniously, they’re motivated to seek dreamy Shangri-la playlands, trout waters reflecting bluebird skies and ski runs holding waist deep power.
+Wooed by blithe-sounding real estate ads, they’re motivated to seek dreamy Shangri-la playlands, trout waters reflecting bluebird skies and ski runs holding waist deep power.
 What many new arrivals lack is any deep understanding of how the natural wild world really works—what’s necessary to keep it that way.

 ___________________________________________________________________________________